ercanlab/2024_Breimann_et_al/README.md

 </a>

 <br />
 Regulation of transcription during embryogenesis is key to development and differentiation.
 To study transcript expression throughout Caenorhabditis elegans embryogenesis at single-molecule resolution, we developed a high-throughput single-molecule fluorescence in situ hybridization (smFISH) method that relies on computational methods to developmentally stage embryos and quantify individual mRNA molecules in single embryos.
 We applied our system to sdc-2, a zygotically transcribed gene essential for hermaphrodite development and dosage compensation.
 We found that sdc-2 is rapidly activated during early embryogenesis by increasing both the number of mRNAs produced per transcription site and the frequency of sites engaged in transcription.
-Knockdown of sdc-2 and dpy-27, a subunit of the dosage compensation complex (DCC), increased the frequency of active transcription sites for the X chromosomal gene dpy-23 but not the autosomal gene mdh-1.
+Knockdown of sdc-2 and dpy-27, a subunit of the dosage compensation complex (DCC), increased the number of active transcription sites for the X chromosomal gene dpy-23 but not the autosomal gene mdh-1, suggesting that the DCC reduces the frequency of dpy-23 transcription.
 The temporal resolution from in silico staging of embryos showed that the deletion of a single DCC recruitment element near the dpy-23 gene causes higher dpy-23 mRNA expression after the start of dosage compensation, which could not be resolved using mRNAseq from mixed-stage embryos.
 In summary, we have established a computational approach to quantify temporal regulation of transcription throughout C. elegans embryogenesis and demonstrated its potential to provide new insights into developmental gene regulation.
 <br />